Will Scholfield, Engineer

 ‘Combi’ is short for combination – this type of boiler combines heating and hot water, so a separate cylinder or tank is no longer needed.
 They’re suitable for small homes with one or two bathrooms and are convenient and quick to install.
 Combi boilers manufactured these days will also be condensing boilers, so they will be much more energy efficient.

-There are also some differences when looking at the condensing boiler vs non-condensing boiler, or your standard conventional boiler, (or ‘heat-only’ boiler, if we’re going to go through the different terms).
+There are also some differences when looking at the condensing boiler vs non-condensing boiler, or your standard boiler (or ‘heat-only’ boiler, if we’re going to go through the different terms).

 The heat input is pretty much the same at about 250 to 350 degrees, but a condensing boiler has a much more efficient way of working compared to other types.